Arbitrators

 This is one of David Mildon’s most significant areas of specialisation.
 He regularly provides advocacy and advisory services throughout the energy sector worldwide.
 The subject matter includes oil, gas, coal, electricity, renewables and related topics such as utility regulation (including relevant parts of EU law such as the Internal Market Directives for gas and electricity), Climate Change Levy (including LEC), Renewables Obligation Certificates (ROC), and carbon trading (ETS etc).
 The forums in which he has appeared include expert determinations, arbitrations, regulatory dispute resolution bodies such as the PNE Panel (2003) as well as High Court litigation.
 In the High Court he has represented British Gas (Brent indexation dispute), Enterprise Oil Plc (Nelson field redetermination), National Power Plc (take or pay dispute for gas and separate litigation involving electricity connection charges), Corby Power Limited (take or pay), Barking Power Ltd (warranties on generating sets), Thames Water (electricity meter re-registration), BP Gas Marketing Ltd v Centrica Storage Ltd [2009] EWHC 732 (gas storage) amongst many others.
 He has recently made several determinations sitting “as expert and not as arbitrator” under clauses providing for expert determination in energy related contracts.
 He has acted in numerous price reviews and indexation disputes under long term energy contracts.

 His energy work has a significant international dimension.
 Apart from all the major North Sea fields and UK/continent gas pipeline issues (Bacton-Zeebrugge and UK/Ireland), he has been involved in oil/gas disputes in Singapore, Indonesia (both oilfield and gas pipeline issues), the Philippines, Peru, Sakhalin, Algeria, Yemen and Trinidad.
 The contracts have been of all types including Production Sharing Agreements, Joint Operating Agreements, pipeline capacity agreements, Power Purchase Agreements, contracts for supply of steam (CHP units), coal purchase agreements, coal mining service agreements and numerous other forms of long term agreement.
-David Mildon has participated in the AIPN drafting group for a standard Gas Transportation Agreement.
+David Mildon has participated in the AIPN (now AIEN) drafting group for a standard Gas Transportation Agreement.
 Has worked on investment treaty (ICSID) claims including under the Energy Charter Treaty (the “ECT”).

 In the electricity sector David Mildon’s work has been particularly wide ranging.
 He has made several expert determinations under clauses in Power Purchase Agreements requiring expert determination.
-He has appeared in numerous electricity industry arbitrations under Electricity Arbitration Assocation rules as well as appearing in regulatory matters such as the UK PNE Panel formed under the UK Balancing and Settlement Code.
+He has appeared in numerous electricity industry arbitrations under Electricity Arbitration Association rules as well as appearing in regulatory matters such as the UK PNE Panel formed under the UK Balancing and Settlement Code.
 Much of his electricity work involves electricity related issues outside the UK. such as grid trade disputes under EFET terms (continental Europe) and transmission related issues under the former UCTE system (now ENTSO-E).
 He has acted as arbitrator in Hungary under a Framework Agreement for Electricity Sale and Purchase in central Europe.
 He has advised on the practical implications of grid trade futures and derivatives designed so as to be Islamic law compliant (Middle East).
 He is occasionally engaged as co-counsel in disputes where the electricity dimension is ancillary (e.g. power plant construction).

 Member

-SIAC (Singapore International Arbitration Centre) Panel
+• SIAC (Singapore International Arbitration Centre) Panel

-DIAC (Dubai International Arbitration Centre) Panel
+• DIAC (Dubai International Arbitration Centre) Panel

-EAA (Electricity Arbitration Association) Panel
+• EAA (Electricity Arbitration Association) Panel

-Energy Arbitrators’ List Lloyd’s Enforcement Tribunal Chairman (Panel) London Court of International Arbitration
+• Energy Arbitrators’ List Lloyd’s Enforcement Tribunal Chairman (Panel)

-ICC United Kingdom London Maritime Arbitrators Association (Supporting Member) London Shipping Law Centre
+• Maritime Arbitrators Association (Supporting Member)

-London Common Law and Commercial Bar Association (Committee)
+• London Common Law and Commercial Bar Association (Committee)

-Commercial Bar Association (COMBAR)
+• Commercial Bar Association (COMBAR)

 Publications